hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 5. Copy the token (you won’t be able to see it again)

 **How it works:**
 - When you run the setup script, it will prompt you to paste your GitHub token.
-This enables the script to set the necessary repository variables (such as `AWS_ROLE_TO_ASSUME`) and configure your GitHub Actions workflows securely and automatically.
+This enables the script to set the necessary repository variables (such as `GHA_OIDC_ROLE_ARN`) and configure your GitHub Actions workflows securely and automatically.
 - If secrets or tokens need to be persisted in AWS, the automation uses AWS SSM Parameter Store with SecureString for encryption and secure access.

 **Note:**